 Weight: 9.83 - 9.88 pounds

-The new Apple iMac 2021 (24-inch) is a breath of fresh air for the aging iMac line, arriving with a beautiful display, an excellent webcam and an array of bright new color schemes.
+The Apple iMac 2021 (24-inch) is a breath of fresh air for the aging iMac line, bringing with it a beautiful display, an excellent webcam and an array of bright new color schemes.

-These virtues seem especially welcome at a time when many of us have spent much of the last year stuck at home, enjoying endless rounds of video calls with colleagues and loved ones.
-You might think the M1 chip in the new iMac is its most interesting feature, but after spending time testing this machine for my iMac 2021 review I’m more impressed by the quality of its display, speakers, and camera.
+These virtues seem especially welcome at a time when many of us have spent much of the last two years stuck at home, enjoying endless rounds of video calls with colleagues and loved ones.
+You might think the M1 chip in the new iMac is its most interesting feature, but after spending time testing this machine for my iMac 2021 review, I’m more impressed by the quality of its display, speakers, and camera.

 Of course, the new iMac’s no slouch in the performance department, either.
 This is the first iMac to incorporate Apple’s M1 chip, a custom bit of silicon that’s already proven itself to be powerful and efficient in the M1 MacBook Air, the M1 MacBook Pro, and the Mac mini with M1.
 It hasn’t turned the iMac into a high-performance gaming rig, but in my experience this 24-inch all-in-one is more than capable of handling whatever tasks a family or student might throw at it, making it one of the best all-in-one computers — and one of the best computers period — you can buy right now.
 In fact, it's so good that it won the award for best all-in-one PC in our Tom's Guide Awards 2021.